hphelion/documentation/bindings.jclouds.cdn.md

 ---
 layout: default
-title: "HP Helion Cloud jclouds Binding CDN Examples"
+title: "HP Helion Public Cloud jclouds Binding CDN Examples"
 permalink: /bindings/jclouds/cdn/
 product: jclouds

 ---
-# HP Helion Cloud jclouds Binding CDN Examples
+# HP Helion Public Cloud jclouds Binding CDN Examples

 This page provides you with examples of how to use the jclouds bindings to perform CDN tasks.